loicrouillermonay/BSA2021_Google/README.md

     [  0,   0,   0,   0,   3, 129]
 ```

 This model is the one we deployed and the one we will do the final training with.
-And if this were to be the final model, the group would have finalized the model, that means it again from scratch on the entire data set with the test dataset included.
+The model is considered finalized, meaning it is ready to be trained on the full dataset (including previous test sets).

 ### Deployment